 The GDPR officials aren’t messing around, either - organisations that are found to have broken any of these new laws could be fined 4% of annual turnover, or €20 million (whichever is higher).
-As you can imagine, many EU businesses are not happy about either the prospect of having to completely redesign their data collection and storage processes or having to pay such a hefty fine if they violate the terms of the regulation.
+As you can imagine, many EU businesses are not happy about having to completely redesign their data collection and storage processes or having to pay such a hefty fine if they violate the terms of the regulation.

 But what about non-EU businesses – New Zealand and Australian based businesses in particular?
 How does the GDPR affect Kiwis?